tectijuana/sensores-archived/Key switch module/Readme.md

 force the button up.
 The force that is needed to press a button is hundred 80 to 230 gam.
 This module has three pins.
 The pins in this module are the ground pin with a minus sign, the voltage pin in the middle and of course the pain of the signal with an S sign.
-So let's talk about the signal.

 PIC1 | PIC2 |
 ------------ | -------------|